This post contains affiliate links.

 - Saute: Heat 1 Tbsp oil in a large saute pan or wok over medium heat, then add eggplant.
 Cook until slightly soft and brown on the edges, about 5 to 7 minutes.
 Add bell pepper and snow peas, continuing to cook until veggies are brightly colored, about 3 more minutes.
 Remove all veggies from the pan and cover to keep warm.

 - Broth: Heat another 1 Tbsp of oil in the saute pan or wok, then add curry paste.
 Cook for a minute, until fragrant, then add coconut milk and soy sauce.
-To amp up your curry (especially is using store bought curry paste), add any or all of the Optional Flavor Enhancers.
-Whisk to combine then taste, adding more curry paste as needed to suit your liking.
+To amp up your curry (especially if using store-bought curry paste), add any or all of the Optional Flavor Enhancers.
+Whisk to combine, then taste, adding more curry paste as needed to suit your liking.
 Bring to a gentle simmer to serve.

 - Serve: Stir bamboo shoots and cooked veggies into broth.
 Spoon over rice, topping with Thai basil.